Kentucky & Indiana Terminal Bridge: Light rail

-Replacement bridge
+Current bridge

+Construction

-In 1910 the bridge company was renamed the Kentucky & Indiana Terminal Railroad Co.
+In 1910, the bridge company was renamed the Kentucky & Indiana Terminal Railroad Co.
 From 1910 to 1912, a new, heavier bridge was built on new piers just upstream from the original one, after which the old bridge was demolished.
 The new bridge was double tracked to handle increasingly heavier train and now automobile traffic, eventually receiving the U.S. 31W designation.

 The bridge also featured a rotating swing span opening for the passage of ships in high water.
-The bridge was only opened four times, twice for testing in 1913 and 1915, then in 1916 for the passage of the steamer "Tarascon" and in 1920 for passage of the Australian convict ship "Success".
-In 1948 it refused opening of the span for passage of the steamer "Gordon C. Greene" citing inconvenience and costs of cutting power and communication lines, an action for which K&I and LG&E both paid damages to that ship's company.
-In 1955 the K&I sought and received permission to permanently tie down the swing span from the Corps of Engineers.
+The bridge was opened only four times, twice for testing in 1913 and 1915, then in 1916 for the passage of the steamer Tarascon and in 1920 for passage of the Australian convict ship Success.
+In 1948, the company refused to open the span for passage of the steamer Gordon C. Greene, citing inconvenience and costs of cutting power and communication lines, an action for which K&I and LG&E both paid damages to that ship's company.
+In 1955, the K&I sought and received permission to permanently tie down the swing span from the U. S. Army Corps of Engineers.
 In 1952, creosoted wood block roadways of the second bridge were eliminated and replaced by a steel gridwork roadway.

-Roadway closure, proposed reopening
+Roadway closure

 On February 1, 1979, an overweight dump truck caused a small segment of the steel grate roadway on the bridge to sag about 1 ft.
 A quick survey promised to reopen the roadway, but automotive traffic was banned thereafter by the railroad.

 Since that time, various groups have sought to reopen the vehicle lanes, either for motor vehicles or for pedestrians.
-In 2011 and 2012, the nearby Sherman Minton Bridge was closed when inspectors found cracks in some of the primary load-bearing parts of the superstructure, leading into inquiries into whether the K&I Bridge roadways could be reopened.
+In 2011 and 2012, the nearby Sherman Minton Bridge was closed when inspectors found cracks in some of the primary load-bearing parts of the superstructure, leading to inquiries as to whether the K&I Bridge roadways could be reopened.
 The inquiries increased when news media saw trucks using the closed roadways.
-Norfolk Southern said that the trucks were used by their maintenance crews, and that the bridge is "unavailable for public use."
+Norfolk Southern said that the trucks were used by their maintenance crews, and that the bridge is "unavailable for public use".

 Proposals to turn the roadway lanes into pedestrian-only usage have also been rebuffed by Norfolk Southern, citing liability concerns.
 One proposal would include the K&I Bridge as part of a larger trail along the Ohio River, which would include the Big Four Bridge that was converted to pedestrian use between Louisville and Jeffersonville, Indiana.

 Train fire

-On June 30, 2014, a Norfolk Southern freight train crossing the bridge caught fire, closing the bridge for more than 17 hours and backing up traffic on NS lines as far away as Cincinnati, Ohio and Somerset, Kentucky.
-The fire took place in containers loaded with tea bags and children's toys.
+On June 30, 2014, a Norfolk Southern freight train crossing the bridge caught fire, closing the bridge for more than 17 hours and backing up traffic on NS lines as far away as Cincinnati, Ohio, and Somerset, Kentucky.
+The fire occurred in containers loaded with tea bags and children's toys.
 The fire was fought from both the bridge itself and from the river below the bridge.
 The train was eventually pulled off the bridge to fully contain the fire.